MARCUS-00/ecommerce-retention-analytics/README.md

 An end-to-end analytics build on the Olist Brazilian e-commerce dataset (~100K orders, 9 relational tables): a PostgreSQL staging-plus-star-schema warehouse, a validated and idempotent Python ETL pipeline, 18 business-question SQL analyses, a statistically tested operational insight, and a 28-day demand forecast with walk-forward validation.

-Headline finding: late deliveries are associated with a materially and significantly lower review score (median 2/5 vs. 5/5 on-time, Mann-Whitney U p ≈ 0) - full results in `docs/findings.md`.
+**Headline finding:** late deliveries are associated with a materially and significantly lower review score (median 2/5 vs. 5/5 on-time, Mann-Whitney U p ≈ 0) — full results in `docs/findings.md`.

 ## Dashboard